jonathonball/vps/README.md

 # vps
 This configures a centos machine to be a webserver.
-It was designed for use in the InMotion Hosting ecosystem.
+It was designed for use on CentOS in the InMotion Hosting ecosystem.
 It prepares the server and deploys two of my websites.

 ## Initial setup and deployment
 1. Create server in hosting account